-- We can support manufacturing talent development, upskilling, and reskilling through a training platform with contribution from universities. - We can play an upfront fostering role in the reindustrialisation of Europe on strategic industries. - We can accelerate green manufacturing practices and innovation. - We can bring private funding through a Venture Capital structure. - We can leverage our structure and capabilities to partner with Pilar II and other EU programs.
+- We can support manufacturing talent development, upskilling, and reskilling through a training platform with contribution from universities. - of Europe on strategic industries and technologies. - We can accelerate green manufacturing practices and innovation. - · We can bring private funding through a Venture Capital structure. - Pilar II and other EU programs.